 This fishery is managed primarily through input controls in the form of limited entry to the fishery and permanent closed areas.
-There are 12 licences in the fishery following the cancellation of 1 licence in 2009 in response to the expansion of the Ningaloo marine reserve.
-In 2012, 9 licences operated in the fishery.
+There are 12 licences in the fishery; however, only six licences are permitted to take all hard corals and most soft corals (all 12 licences are permitted to take coral like anemone groups such as corallimorphs and zoanthids in the Class Anthozoa).
+In 2013, 10 licences operated in the fishery.

 Licensees are not permitted to operate within any waters closed to fishing (e.g. Rowley Shoals, Reef Protected Areas, sanctuary zones).
 The fishery is permitted to operate in general-purpose zones of marine parks for the collection of fish and some invertebrates (usually excluding coral and live rock).
 Fishing is also prohibited on Cleaverville Reef in order to exclude the take of coral and associated organisms.

-Fish caught in this fishery may not be used for food purposes, and operators are not permitted to take species covered by other specific commercial management arrangements or management plans.
+Fish caught in this fishery may not be used for food purposes, and operators are not permitted to take non-finfish species covered by other specific commercial management arrangements or management plans.

-The MAF is permitted to take most species from the Syngnathid family (seahorses and pipefish), which are listed under the Environment Protection and BiodiversityConservation Act 1999.
+The MAF is permitted to take most species from the Syngnathid family (seahorses and pipefish), which are listed under the Environment Protection and Biodiversity Conservation Act 1999.
 However, there is a total ban on the take of leafy seadragons (Phycodurus eques).
 If the current ESD trigger value of 2,000 individual syngnathids is reached across the State, a review will be initiated, and the results used to determine whether further management action is required.